st17180/PySource/README.md

 ## milestones
 - [X] the base functions on which the following milestones will be built to use
-- [X] a CLI tester for the functions
+- [X] a CLI tester for the functions ( tester is no longer in source, see [v2 testing](https://github.com/st17180/PySource/issues/3#issuecomment-851698651)
-- [X] a CLI for people to use ( the tester is now seperate from this, see https://github.com/st17180/PySource/issues/3#issuecomment-851698651 )
+- [X] a CLI for people to use
-- [X] saving output to a file.
+- [X] saving output to a file

 ## current plan
 - [X] create functions to update and format results into a format to be used by later sections like the GUI or CLI